ethereum/ethereum-org-website/src/content/eth2/the-beacon-chain/index.md

 By separating validators out into committees, the effort required to verify Eth2 is massively reduced.
 It's this design that allows you to be a validator on a regular piece of hardware like a laptop.
 This is different to Ethereum today where to verify the chain you need to run intense mining software.
 This will help Ethereum become even more decentralized.

 The committee has a time-frame in which to propose and validate a block.
 This is known as a "slot".
 Only one valid block is created per slot.
 There are 32 slots in an "epoch".
 After each epoch, the committee is disbanded and reformed with different participants.
-This helps keep committes safe from malicious actors.
+This helps keep committees safe from bad actors.

 New epochs occur every 6.4 minutes.